This will be a messy time as your infant learns to eat!

 - Make sure you are using your car seat correctly and at all times.

 - Take a course in safety and infant CPR.
 (Click here for a link to a DVD training video)

 - Keep crib rails at the highest setting so your baby will not fall when he learns to pull up

 - Do not use a baby walker.
 Walkers can cause injury, and delay learning and development.

 - Childproof your home.
-Keep small and sharp objects, plastic bags, hot liquids, poisons, medications, outlets, cords and guns out of reach
+Keep small and sharp objects, plastic bags, hot liquids, poisons, medications, outlets, cords, guns, batteries, and magnets out of reach

 - Install gates at the top and bottom of the stairs.

 - Let your baby be curious, this is how she learns.